Azure/IoTTrainingPack/docs/modules/IoTEdge/create-and-manage.md

 limits that apply to the interactions of both, for example limits that apply to message size, telemetry frequency, twin updates, direct methods, etc.; or limitations that might impact your design.

+Consider this limits are designed to enable solution designers to create efficient cost-effective solutions, leaning your architecture and design towards optimized models to ensure an efficient usage of available resources.

 For IoT Hub, it is also interesting to be aware of the limits, as those vary depending on the selected SKU and the number of instances you have